-Disclosure to Department of Learning
+Disclosure to Ministry of Education

-- 7(1) Pursuant to subsection 28(8) of the Act, the minister may disclose registration information in accordance with subsection (2) to the Department of Learning for the purpose of enabling the Department of Learning to administer a database for the tracking of persons of compulsory school age. - (2) In a disclosure pursuant to subsection (1), the minister: - (a) may disclose registration information with respect to persons of compulsory school age and the parents or guardians of those persons; and - (b) shall disclose only the types of registration information that are necessary for the purpose described in that subsection.
+- 7(1) Pursuant to subsection 28(8) of the Act, the minister or eHealth Saskatchewan may disclose registration information in accordance with subsection (2) to the Ministry of Education for the purpose of enabling the Ministry of Education to administer a database for the tracking of persons of an age up to and including compulsory school age. - (2) In a disclosure made pursuant to subsection (1), the minister or eHealth Saskatchewan: - (a) may disclose registration information with respect to persons of an age up to and including compulsory school age and the parents or guardians of those persons; and - (b) shall disclose only the following types of registration information with respect to the subject individual that are necessary for the purpose described in that subsection: - (i) name; - (ii) date of birth: - (iii) name of the individual's parents or guardians; - (iv) address and phone number of the individual's parents or guardians.